What is an FHA 203k Loan and How Does it Work?

 Occupancy and citizenship requirements

-You must plan to live in the property you are buying.
-If you plan to fix and flip as an investment property, the 203k loan isn’t for you.
+You must plan to use the property you are buying as your primary residence.
+If you plan to fix and flip an investment property, the 203(k) loan isn’t for you.

 Furthermore, all FHA loans are available to U.S. citizens and lawful permanent residents.
 Lenders will verify citizenship status at the time of application.